shreyash24bce10926-dev/oss-audit-24BCE10926/README.md

 ## Reflection

-this project helped understand how open source software actually works under the hood.
+this project helped understand how open source software actually works..
 VLC is lightweight, transparent, and everything about it - version, maintainer, config files - is accessible without any special access. that's what makes open source different from proprietary software.